DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-09-oneira-update-may.md

 <h2 class="post-h2">Laying the UI Groundwork</h2>

-However, you may have noticed that UI has been missing from all our images so far.
+You may or may not have noticed that UI has been missing from all our images so far.
 BUT, trust and believe that it is being worked on.
 Similarly to environmental lighting, I find UI to be such a crucial part of game development so it's super-duper exciting!

 <img class="img-fluid post-image w-100" src="/assets/img/blog/ui_prototype_1.jpg">

-Do keep in mind that this is an early draft of the UI and will be updated significantly in the upcoming weeks—Stay tuned!
+Do keep in mind that this is an early draft of the UI and will be updated significantly in the upcoming weeks—So stay tuned!
 For now, this is a prototype of a menu that allows players to access their inventory, view their progress, and learn more about <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a>.

 <h2 class="post-h2">A Glimpse Into the Future</h2>